zkLYQmVJj986hFbeIJwRt

 Suddenly, those old Celtic traditions blended with new-world enthusiasm.
 Pumpkins officially got their starring role as jack-o’-lanterns.

-Apparently, folks preferred carving those instead of the turnips they used back in Ireland.
-Fast forward to the 20th century, and Halloween’s popularity shot up, thanks to the 1920s and ’30s.
+Apparently, folks preferred carving those instead of the turnips they used back in Irel&.
+Fast forward to the 20th century, & Halloween’s popularity shot up, thanks to the 1920s & ’30s.

-That’s when parties and trick-or-treating gained momentum.
-Who could resist dressing up as a ghost or a witch in exchange for a handful of sugary loot?
+That’s when parties & trick-or-treating gained momentum.
+Who could resist dressing up as a ghost or a witch in exchange for a h&ful of sugary loot?

 Contemporary Celebrations

-Today, Halloween’s basically a month-long event, decorated with cobwebs and overpriced candy.
-From haunted houses to pumpkin spice everything, it embodies a blend of fun and fright.
+Today, Halloween’s basically a month-long event, decorated with cobwebs & overpriced c&y.
+From haunted houses to pumpkin spice everything, it embodies a blend of fun & fright.

-Kids (and more than a few grown-ups) roam the streets in costumes ranging from adorable to downright scary.
-You’ve got classics like vampires and witches, and then ya see that one kid dressed as a Wi-Fi signal.
+Kids (& more than a few grown-ups) roam the streets in costumes ranging from adorable to downright scary.
+You’ve got classics like vampires & witches, & then ya see that one kid dressed as a Wi-Fi signal.

 Plus, Halloween parties aren’t just for kids anymore.
 Adults throw their own bashes, often with themed cocktails.
 Best part?

-Everyone gets to indulge in a little spooky mischief while downing candy corn, whiich, let’s face it, is mostly just decorative.
+Everyone gets to indulge in a little spooky mischief while downing c&y corn, whiich, let’s face it, is mostly just decorative.

-Halloween’s got a collection of symbols and traditions that’ll give any spooky season fan a reason to celebrate.
+Halloween’s got a collection of symbols & traditions that’ll give any spooky season fan a reason to celebrate.

-These symbols, from pumpkins to ghosts, create an atmosphere of festive chills and thrills.
+These symbols, from pumpkins to ghosts, create an atmosphere of festive chills & thrills.

 kids trick-or-treating